LISRec: Modeling User Preferences with Learned Item Shortcuts for Sequential Recommendation: Appendix

 In our experiments, we employ Recbole~\cite{zhao2021recbole} for preprocessing the data for sequential recommendation modeling, maintaining the same experimental settings as prior works~\cite{Zhou2020s3, Xie2022DIF-SR, liu2023text, chen2024hllm}.
 Specifically, each user-item interaction sequence $\{v_1, \dots, v_t\}$ is processed using the leave-one-out strategy~\cite{Xie2022DIF-SR, chen2018sequential, Sun2019Bert4rec, Zhou2020s3} to construct the training, development, and testing sets.
 In detail, the testing set predicts the $t$-th item $v_t$ based on the previously interacted items $v_{1:t-1}$ of the user, while the development set predicts the $t-1$-th item $v_{t-1}$ given the interactions $v_{1:t-2}$.
 The training set predicts $v_i$ using $v_{1:i-1}$, where $1 < i < t-1$.
 Items and users with fewer than five interactions are filtered out, and all user-item interactions are treated as implicit feedback~\cite{chen2018sequential, Sun2019Bert4rec, Zhou2020s3, Xie2022DIF-SR, liu2023text, chen2024hllm}.
 The data statistics are shown in Table~\ref{tab:dataset}.

 Then, we construct the dataset for training the language model to represent items for estimating their similarities (Eq.~\ref{eq:sij}).
 We start with the training and development sets used in sequential recommendation modeling and further process them for the Next Item Prediction (NIP) task.
 We first resample user-item interaction sequences from different datasets, namely Beauty, Sports, Toys, and Yelp.
 Then, we balance the number of data points to construct the training and development sets.
-This approach mitigates the risk of overfitting caused by data imbalance of different recommendation tasks.
+This approach mitigates the risk of overfitting caused by data imbalance in different recommendation tasks.

 As shown in Table~\ref{tab:dataset1}, the data statistics for both the training and development sets used in item representation learning are presented.

 Following previous studies~\cite{Xie2022DIF-SR, liu2023text}, we conduct evaluations in the full ranking testing scenario~\cite{dallmann2021case,krichene2022sampled}, where items are ranked across the entire item set rather than sampling subsets.
 This evaluation set mitigates the inconsistencies often observed in sampled evaluations, offering a more realistic and comprehensive assessment of recommendation performance.